Straight talk about finding the ideal loudspeaker placement and listening position.

 The placement method used here is based on the "38 percent rule" which theorizes that the best listening position is 38 percent into the length of the room, when measured from either the front or rear wall.
 This offers the best compromise of peaks versus nulls for any given room size.
 For 2-channel listening you'll get the flattest low frequency response by sitting 38 percent of the way back from the front wall.
 However, this is not practical in many home theaters, especially those with large screens, because that puts you too close to the screen.
 Fortunately, you can get the same benefit by sitting 38 percent of the room length when measured from the rear wall.

 Please understand that 38% is one theoretical best location to begin measurements, but it may not end up the best place to sit due to other factors - wall properties, speaker location, speaker type, furnishings in the room, and a host of other conditions that can affect frequency response.
-The only way to know which location really is flattest is to measure the low frequency response at high resolution using software such as Room EQ Wizard or FuzzMeasure as explained in our Room Measuring Primer article.
+The only way to know which location really is flattest is to measure the low frequency response at high resolution as explained in our Room Measuring Primer article.

 Once you know the ideal listening position from the front or rear wall, the next step is to place the loudspeakers.
 The speakers and listening position should be at the points of an equilateral triangle, as shown in Figures 1 and 2.
+Again, loudspeakers should be aimed at the listener's head in the prime seat.
 Note that the theoretical point of the triangle is just behind your head, with the axis lines grazing your ears.

 FIRST REFLECTIONS: CEILING AND FLOOR

 Now let's look at treating the first reflection points.
 The concept of first reflections - also called early reflections - is explained in the article Creating a Reflection-Free Zone.
-The method shown here is simpler because it avoids needing a mirror and second person, but you'll probably want to keep a calculator handy.
+The method shown here is simpler because it avoids needing a mirror and second person, but you'll probably want a calculator handy.